matin/garth/README.md

 ### JSON vs HTML

-Using `garth.connectapi()` allows you to make requests routed to the Connect API and receive JSON vs needing to parse HTML.
+Using `garth.connectapi()` allows you to make requests to the Connect API and receive JSON vs needing to parse HTML.
 You can use the same endpoints the mobile app uses.